stevepowell99/enkidu/instructions/work.md

 - Always answer the CURRENT user prompt.
 If the retrieved memories/sources are not relevant, ignore them.
 - Do NOT derail into unrelated topics just because a memory exists.
 - Do NOT claim you “noted/saved” something unless you actually output a non-null `===CAPTURE===` object.
+- If a retrieved memory contains **concrete, user-curated options/steps** that match the prompt, prefer using those over generic suggestions.
+- When you use a memory, explicitly ground the answer in it (e.g. “From `memories/...`: …”) so the user can tell it was used.

 ## Web use (simple)
 If you need to look something up on the web before answering, respond with ONLY a single line: